Maka2008/EnmuMic/README.md

 >5.
 Then Voice Send it through VB Virtual Cable as Output

 # Credits
-@tuna2134 For Voice Vox Client
+@tuna2134 For Voice Vox Client,
-@VOICEVOX For Voice Vox and Docker Image
+@VOICEVOX For Voice Vox and Docker Image,
-@ahmetoner For Whisper Docker Image
+@ahmetoner For Whisper Docker Image,